nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+3. Should load quickly and be responsive, even with a large amount of patient data.
+4. Should be reliable, with minimal errors that could impact the doctor's ability to manage their appointments and patient details.
+5. Should use clear and concise language, icons, and design elements to help the doctor understand the information presented and the actions they can take.
+6. Should provide clear and easily accessible help and documentation, including FAQs and tutorials, to assist the doctor in using the platform effectively.
+7. Should be designed to prevent errors and provide clear, actionable error messages if errors occur, so that the doctor can quickly correct any issues.

 ### Glossary